 “I thought to myself, ‘I am going to fix this situation.'"

-Dr. Russel continues to draw on everything she learned from her first several years practicing rural medicine.
-Her diverse experiences at SGU and in rural medicine have helped her teach many residents.
+Dr. Russel’s diverse experiences at SGU and in rural medicine helped her teach many residents and further hone her skills.
 She’s also developed an acute sense of what individuals need.
 “I’ve been told I don’t miss much in terms of my evaluation of a patient,” she says.

 To be certain it was the right career path

-For Dr. Bernard Remakus, an Internist and author of Keystone, taking a four-year break between college and medical school was an opportunity to seek valuable life experiences.
-He obtained a master’s degree, tried his hand at teaching, and coached a few high school sports before enrolling in medical school.
+For Dr. Bernard Remakus, an internist and author of Keystone, taking a four-year break between college and medical school was an opportunity to seek valuable life experiences.
+He obtained a master’s degree, tried his hand at teaching, and coached a few high school sports teams before enrolling in medical school.

 “Because I was older, my motivation was obvious,” Dr. Remakus says.
 This meant his instructors were happy to help him develop the requisite skills.